 The sealing of the contact of the relay inside the motor's control box is intercepted if the gas pressure switch is closed and the motor is connected to the board.

-The sealing of the contact of the relay inside the 1st stage valve control is intercepted only with the motor running.
+The closing of the relay contact inside the gas valve control is intercepted only with the motor on.